Zen8/code-urself-4-leadership/readme.md

-# Leaders who deliver vs.Leaders who destroy
+# Leaders who deliver vs. Leaders who destroy
 How to Code Yourself for Leadership